-NOTE TO MEDIA: Lists of the graduates are linked below, categorized by state.
-Graduation information is certified by the Baylor University registrar's office.
+NOTE TO MEDIA: Lists of Baylor University's 2020-2021 graduates, their state/hometown, degree, major and any undergraduate honors are linked below.
+Graduation information is certified by the Baylor University Office of the Registrar.

-BAYLOR UNIVERSITY CONFERS DEGREES ON FALL GRADUATES
+BAYLOR UNIVERSITY CELEBRATES 2020-2021 GRADUATES

 ABOUT BAYLOR UNIVERSITY

-Baylor University is a private Christian university and a nationally ranked research institution, characterized as having "high research activity" by the Carnegie Foundation for the Advancement of Teaching.
-The university provides a vibrant campus community for approximately 15,000 students by blending interdisciplinary research with an international reputation for educational excellence and a faculty commitment to teaching and scholarship.
-Chartered in 1845 by the Republic of Texas through the efforts of Baptist pioneers, Baylor is the oldest continually operating university in Texas.
-Located in Waco, Baylor welcomes students from all 50 states and more than 80 countries to study a broad range of degrees among its 11 nationally recognized academic divisions.
-Baylor sponsors 19 varsity athletic teams and is a founding member of the Big 12 Conference.
+Baylor University is a private Christian university and a nationally ranked research institution.
+The University provides a vibrant campus community for more than 19,000 students by blending interdisciplinary research with an international reputation for educational excellence and a faculty commitment to teaching and scholarship.
+Chartered in 1845 by the Republic of Texas through the efforts of Baptist pioneers, Baylor is the oldest continually operating University in Texas.
+Located in Waco, Baylor welcomes students from all 50 states and more than 90 countries to study a broad range of degrees among its 12 nationally recognized academic divisions.